Robert George Clements: Marriages and deaths

 Clements married four times, three of his four wives were heiresses.
 His first wife, Edith (or Edyth) Annie Mercier, who was active in the Ulster Women's Unionist Council and the daughter of a wealthy Belfast grain merchant, Dufferin Flour and Meal Mills owner William Turpin Mercier, died of "sleeping sickness" in 1920, aged 40.
 His second wife, Mary McCreary, was the daughter of an Irish industrialist based in Manchester; her 1925 death was ascribed to endocarditis, at aged 25.

 His third wife, Sarah Kathleen Burke (known as Kathleen), died on 27 May 1939, which was ascribed to endocarditis, and was quickly cremated, though the police had made an attempt to halt the cremation.
 By all accounts, Clements' had genuine affection for Burke.

-His last wife, Amy Victoria "Vee" Barnett, (often written as Burnett) was the daughter of one of Clements's few patients, Reginald W. G. Barnett, the wealthy managing director of the Liverpool Cartage Company, who had died suddenly in January 1940, six months before to his daughter's wedding in June.
+His last wife, Amy Victoria "Vee" Barnett, (often written as Burnett) was the daughter of one of Clements's few patients, Reginald W. G. Barnett, the wealthy managing director of the Liverpool Cartage Company, who had died suddenly in January 1940, six months before his daughter's wedding.
 The last Mrs Clements died on 27 May 1947, under suspicious circumstances, in Southport.
 The previous day, Clements had called in another doctor when his wife fell ill.
 She was taken to the Ashley Bank Nursing Home, where she died the next day.
 Both Clements and the other doctor diagnosed myeloid leukemia, which was confirmed by a botched post-mortem carried out by another physician, James Houston.

 The circumstances of this latest death caused people at the time to question the deaths of Clements's first three wives, of whom the first and second were wealthy women when he married them and were almost penniless at the time of their deaths.
 Clements had signed the death certificates himself, and although there had been some suspicions voiced following the death of his third wife, there was no opportunity to perform a post-mortem, as by then her body had already been cremated.

 A second autopsy was conducted on Mrs Clements by a Dr Grace, who deduced that she had died from morphine poisoning.
 This was confirmed by Dr J.B.
 Firth, Director of the Home Office Laboratory in Preston.
 Clements is thought to have murdered his wife in order to inherit her money.